Recording a Hi Hats

 - Example: Shure SM57, AKG 451

-Position the microphone above the hi hat, facing down, at a distance anywhere between 5-25cm.
+Position the microphone above the hi-hat, facing down, at a distance anywhere between 5-25cm.
 Point the head of the microphone at a slight angle, close to the area where the drummer impacts the hi-hat with the stick.
-It is good practise to keep the hi-hat microphone hidden by the hi-hat shell to separate it away from the snare, helping avoid unnecessary spill.
+It is good practise to keep the hi-hat microphone hidden by the hi-hat shell to separate it away from the snare, helping avoid an unnecessary spill.

 - Be careful not to position the hi-hat microphone close to the area where air currents are created by the opening and closing of the hi-hat.
 This can cause wind noises; much like a singer creates when breathing into a microphone, and is much undesirable